-In order to advertise over 2MPHY, BleAdvertConfig() should be called beforehand to set the secondary advertising channel to 2MPHY.
+In order to advertise over CODED PHY (long range), BleAdvertConfig() should be called beforehand to set the advertising primary and secondary channels to CODED PHY.
 See BleAdvertConfig() for more details.
+Furthermore, the advertising type should be set to ADV_EXT_CONN_NONSCAN_DIRECTED.
+Finally, high bandwidth should be enabled using "AT+CFG 214 1" followed by "ATZ".